Program Details

 Certificate programs are also available to all trainees, and are offered through the Center for Clinical & Translational Science and Training:

-The General Pediatrics Research Fellowship is primarily a research training fellowship; however, fellows may spend up to 20 percent of their effort on clinical experience that supports their research.
+The Academic General Pediatrics Fellowship is primarily a research training fellowship; however, fellows may spend up to 20 percent of their effort on clinical experience that supports their research.
 Historically, our program allows the flexibility to include opportunities for outpatient clinical experiences in general pediatrics, adolescent medicine, behavioral problems, chronic illness, environmental health, hospital medicine, lead, weight management, and other subspecialties and conditions.

 There are several opportunities for trainees to learn quality improvement methods, including online self-paced modules and a fast-paced interactive four-month coached team project (the Rapid Cycle Improvement Collaborative).
 Additionally, more intensive programs are also available through the Anderson Center.
 The goal of these programs is to develop leaders in improvement science and quality improvement.
 Several of our trainees have taken advantage of these programs.